Link Between Traumatic Brain Injuries and Aggressive Driving

 With research only in the early stages, it is unclear whether or not the link between traumatic brain injuries and driver aggression is causal.
 Researchers know that brain quality has a significant impact on ones ability to effectively execute cognitive processes, such as those involved in driving.
 Driving involves a high level of concentration and focus to execute safely.
 Knowing how brain injuries impact ones ability to drive safely could help lessen the severity of road rage and auto accidents.

 Have you been injured due to the negligence of an aggressive driver?
-Pitman, Kalkhoff, Sicula & Dentice, S.C. is here to assist you.
+The injury attorneys in Milwaukee at PKSD are here to assist you.